JGMelon22/PythonCRUD/README.md

 # CRUD with Python
-Simple CRUD mad with Python and MySQL.
+Simple CRUD made with Python and MySQL.

 # Used Tools
 - MySQL 8.0.28;